Interview with Brock Hoyer – Leading the Snow Bike Progression

 I think Ronnie Renner is a rad dude.
 It was so awesome to ride with him, he has a good sense of humor and the guy just shreds on snow bikes and dirt bikes.
 Definitely look up to the guy.

 How do you set the suspension up on a snow bike as compared to a dirt bike?

 On my dirt bike I run a fairly stiff set up for outdoor races and we have found for winter snow bike riding running a notch above freestyle valving in the fork works well.

 Do you run a hand brake or a foot brake on the snowbike?

-I currently run a foot brake on my snowbike because it’s an easy switch over from dirtbiking.
+I currently run a foot brake on my snow bike because it’s an easy switch over from dirt biking.
 I have tried a hand brake and will never switch to it, it feels weird.
-People say that they don’t run foot brake because it ices up and it might a little, but you just stomp on it with your foot and it breaks free, then you have brakes, no problem.
+People say that they don’t run a foot brake because it ices up.
+It might a little, but you just stomp on it with your foot and it breaks free.
+Then you have brakes, no problem.
 Keep it simple and run what you know.